ntm-bsu/dots-on-plots/README.md

 - [pytz] (https://pypi.org/project/pytz/)
 - [tzlocal] (https://pypi.org/project/tzlocal/)

-After you've installed all of the items above, you can start the application by: [python src dop.py] Note, the above command assumes you are inside of dots-on-plots/ folder.
+After you've installed all of the items above, you can start the application by: [python src dop.py] Note, the previous command assumes you are inside of dots-on-plots/ folder.

 ## Support
 If you have any questions or would like to report any bugs, please contact trevorlujan@boisestate.edu